AElfProject/aelf-docs/docs/quick-start/developers/donation-dapp/index.md

 **Description**: The Donation dApp contract is moderately complex, enabling functionalities such as creating, editing, and deleting donation campaigns, tracking donations, and rewarding contributors.
 It also supports user-specific data retrieval and ensures secure interactions for managing ELF token-based campaigns.

 **Purpose**: To provide a practical understanding of donation management systems using smart contracts, focusing on features like campaign creation, user-specific interactions, secure fund management, and reward distribution to enhance blockchain-based philanthropy.
+This tutorial also emphasizes unit testing practices for smart contracts to ensure reliability and security.

 **Difficulty Level**: Moderate